 Email your professors for career advice and internship opportunities – especially for lab experience

-If you are particularly interested in a field that one of your professors is researching, and want to get further experience, send them an email asking for opportunities.
+If you are particularly interested in a field that one of your professors is researching, and want to get further experience, send them an email asking for graduate job opportunities.
 They might offer you a summer internship where you get to work on your own project under their supervision.
 And you might even get funding from large councils like BBSRC!

 Just because you’ve studied a degree in the subject, does not mean you need to get into this field after graduation

 It’s highly possible that after three years, you may find the subject you studied isn’t your cup of tea at all… which is completely fine!
 Whatever your new interests may be, take that leap of faith and give it a shot.
 Don’t let fear stop you from delving into alternative opportunities.
 As a Biosciences student, I might choose to work in consulting, environment, health, business development or even teaching after graduation.
 In the cheesiest way’s possible, the world is your oyster!